Reinhart Ceulemans: Publications and output

-By 2019, Ceulemans was the lead author or co-author of over 345 publications in peer-reviewed scientific journals, as well as the (co-)editor of nine books on plant responses to environmental factors and tree physiology.
+By 2019, Ceulemans was the author or co-author of over 345 publications in peer-reviewed scientific journals, as well as the (co-)editor of nine books on plant responses to environmental factors and tree physiology.
 He also co-authored over 50 publications in scientific volumes, proceedings and popularizing journals.
 His publications have been cited over 30 000 times and he has an H-index of 83 on Google Scholar.
-He served as associate editor for four international, peer-reviewed journals, i.e. Tree Physiology; Annals of Forest Science; Forest Ecology and Management; Plant, Cell and Environment.

-Selection of publications
+Selected publications

 Invited Tansley review, providing a comprehensive review of the major physiological responses of trees to elevated CO2.
 This enabled the development of process-based models for the prediction of global change effects on forest ecosystems.
 It has been cited more than 600 times.

 This work showed that trees can profit from atmospheric CO2 concentrations with a mean biomass stimulation of 30%, despite the variability between experiments and species.
 The authors also gave proof of the fact that acclimation counteracts and mitigates most of this stimulation.
 It has been cited more than 400 times.

 This work summarizes the exchange fluxes of carbon between the terrestrial biosphere and the atmosphere for European forests.
 It has been cited more than 1100 times.

 This work assessed the carbon sink in Europe's terrestrial biosphere; it was estimated at 135 to 205 teragram per year.
 This work has been cited over 500 times.

 This study reviews the available literature on the energy and greenhouse gas balance of bioenergy production.
 It has been cited over 100 times.